CH postcode area

-The CH postcode area, also known as the Chester postcode area, is a group of 37 postcode districts in north-west England and north-east Wales, which are subdivisions of thirteen post towns.
-These districts cover west Cheshire (including Chester, Neston and Ellesmere Port), The Wirral part of Merseyside (including Birkenhead, Bebington, Heswall, West Kirby, Wallasey and the rest of the Wirral) and east Flintshire (including Deeside, Flint, Buckley, Bagillt, Holywell and Mold).
+The CH postcode area, also known as the Chester postcode area, is a group of 37 postcode districts in North West England and North East Wales.
+Together the districts cover west Cheshire, the Wirral part of Merseyside, and east Flintshire.
+Its thirteen post towns are Bagillt, Birkenhead, Buckley, Chester, Deeside, Ellesmere Port, Flint, Holywell, Mold, Neston, Prenton, Wallasey, and Wirral.

 The postcodes for the Wirral Peninsula were originally covered by the L postcode area, until they were transferred to the CH postcode area in 1999.
-The postcode numbers were unchanged, so L41 became CH41 and so on.
+The postcode numbers were unchanged, for example L41 became CH41.

+Mail for the CH postcode area is processed at Chester Mail Centre, along with mail for the LL and SY postcode areas.

 Coverage

 The approximate coverage of the postcode districts: